Number 10 Rillington Place no longer exists on the map but it was once the most notorious address in London.

 He later confessed to the Fuerst and Eady murders, writing: “I remember as I gazed down at the still form of my first victim, experiencing a strange, peaceful thrill.”

-Christie also admitted to gassing and strangling Beryl after offering to abort her unborn child but did not mention the daughter Geraldine.
+Christie also admitted to strangling Beryl after offering to abort her unborn child but did not mention the daughter Geraldine.

 His turn to stand trial in Court One at the Old Bailey came on June 22, 1953.
 Pleading not guilty by reason of insanity, he described all seven murders from the witness box.

 After four days of evidence, the jury found him guilty.
-He was sentenced to death and was hanged by the notorious Chief Executor Pierrepoint at Pentonville Prison on July 15.
+He was sentenced to death and was hanged at Pentonville Prison on July 15.
 He was 54 years old.

 A year later Rillington Place had its name changed to Ruston Close but number ten continued to be rented out to tenants.